L'Trimm: Group history

 The group took its new name from a then-popular designer brand of blue jeans (Trim) and added the L' prefix to give it a French feel.
 The song "Grab It!" became a local hit and was followed by an album of the same name.
-Shortly after, "Cars with the Boom", an ode to subwoofers, reached No. 54 on the Billboard Hot 100, and a national tour followed.
-Atlantic Records picked up the group's first album, and signed a deal to distribute L'Trimm's second album, Drop That Bottom, which included a remix of "Grab It!"
+Shortly after, "Cars with the Boom", an ode to subwoofers, reached number 54 on the Billboard Hot 100, and a national tour followed.
+Atlantic Records picked up the group's first album and signed a deal to distribute L'Trimm's second album, Drop That Bottom, which included a remix of "Grab It!"
 The album was only a minor success.
-Interest in "Cars With The Boom" was later renewed in mid-2020 due to the influence of TikTok.
+Interest in "Cars with the Boom" was later renewed in mid-2020 due to the influence of TikTok.

-L'Trimm became dissatisfied with the direction their music was taking, once co-writers were put in charge of producing their third album Groovy.
+L'Trimm became dissatisfied with the direction their music was taking once co-writers were put in charge of producing their third album, Groovy.
 At the same time, Miami indie labels began to speculate that the Miami bass sound would never break through to mainstream national audiences.
 As Hot Productions began to look for new creative inspiration, the group hired representation in the form of managers and lawyers.
 A stalemate was reached and the group abandoned the sessions of its third album, Groovy.
 With plenty of vocal outtakes left in the studio from previous sessions, Hot Productions continued creating the album without the artists' input.
 The resulting album had more of a house and new jack swing sound, which sold poorly, failed to find the new market for which it was aiming, and was poorly received by critics.
 Unwilling to compromise their creative input, unable to score another hit with the label's new sound, and with its youthful pop-rap style waning in popularity, L'Trimm disbanded.